Speaking

 When I’m speaking at your event, I’m there to deliver actionable insights, spark meaningful change, and elevate the experience for your audience, not to pitch programs or promote services.

-(For related details on how I keep the spotlight on your audience—not on selling—see "What's your speaking fee?" and "What makes you a no-risk, no-brainer choice for my event?")
+(For related details on how I keep the spotlight on your audience—not on selling—see "What's your speaking fee?")

-• How do I justify this cost to my boss/board?
+• How can I justify this cost to my boss/board?

-(For related details on how I keep engagements cost-predictable and low-risk, see "What's your speaking fee?", "Do you require a deposit to hold a date?", and "What makes you a no-risk, no-brainer choice for my event?")
+(For related details on how I keep engagements cost-predictable and low-risk, see "What's your speaking fee?", "Do you require a deposit to hold a date?")